-Figure 5-1 - Air Sampling Sites
+Figure 5-2 - Air Sampling Sites

-Installed in CY 2014 at each of the seven primary locations are event evaluation (EE) samplers, running with an identical set of operational parameters (e.g., sample head height, sample head configuration, flow rates, sample filter type/size, analytical suite when analyzed) as the co-located primary samplers.
+Installed in CY 2014 at each of the seven primary locations are event evaluation samplers (designated with subprogram code EE), running with an identical set of operational parameters (e.g., sample head height, sample head configuration, flow rates, sample filter type/size, analytical suite when analyzed) as the co-located primary samplers.
 The EE sample filters are to be preferentially exchanged for screening analysis in the case of an accidental release of radionuclides, leaving the primary sampler to continue to integrate the sample at the location on the normal schedule.
-These are designated EE-WFF, EE-WEE, EE-WSS, EE-MLR, EE-CBD, EE-SMR, and EE-SEC.
+These are designated EE-CBD, EE-SMR, EE-MLR, EE-WSS, EE-WEE, EE-WFF, and EE-SEC.

-Two more sets of LO-VOL EE samplers were added in CY 2014 (Figure 5-1).
+Two more sets of LO-VOL EE samplers were added in CY 2014 (Figure 5-2).
 The first set was an inner ring of four on-site samplers that collect ambient air both inside the Property Protection Area (PPA), and just outside the PPA within several hundred meters of the PPA fence at selected locations to fill in gaps not covered by the primary samplers.
 These are designated EE-MET, EE-GSB, EE-SLT, and EE-STB.

 The second set of EE samplers are LO-VOL installations at or near the six previously-used preoperational monitoring locations.
-These sampler locations range from 10 to 50 miles in radius from the central point of the WIPP site and, if required, sample data from these locations could be compared to the pre-operational baseline data.
+These sampler locations range from 10 to 50 miles in radius from the central point of the WIPP Site and, if required, sample data from these locations could be compared to the pre-operational baseline data.
 The EE sampling also incorporates duplicate samples as a QC measure.
 These are designated EE-ART, EE-ANG, EE-PMR, EE-EUN, EE-LVG, and EE-HBS.

 Ambient airborne particulate sampling at these 24 samplers at 17 locations is performed in accordance with WP 02-EM1012, Airborne Particulate Sampling, which include steps for exchanging LO-VOL filters, desiccation, weighing and transmittal to a laboratory for determining gross alpha and beta activity using a gas flow proportional counter.
+As needed (e.g., during power outages, construction activities), portable sampling units can be used and may have slightly different operational parameters.
 Quarterly composites of filters from each primary location undergo specific radionuclide analysis as indicated in table 5-2.
 Event evaluation sample filters are held as backup for radioisotope analysis as needed.
 Although these ambient air particulate collectors are not used as quantitative effluent monitoring samplers, the calculated concentrations from the ambient air samples may be used to support dispersion estimates derived from the effluent air particulate samples.

-In the case of a detected unplanned release, emergency response and radiological control measures include immediate screening of applicable EE samplers for radioactivity by radiological protection teams (WP 02-EM1031).
+In the case of a detected unplanned release, emergency response and radiological control measures include immediate screening of applicable EE samplers for radioactivity by radiological protection teams (per WP 12-ER4924).